 The oldest state park in the Pacific Northwest has attracted a host of dedicated campers who regularly return, year after year.
 With a beloved trail cutting straight through the park (Trail of the Coeur d’Alenes) and Lake Chatcolet both begging to be explored, there are endless activities to enjoy in Heyburn State Park before you tuck into your tent at night.

 “I wish we had more time to spend at this campground.
 It was a bit off the beaten path but worth it.
-It is also situated right by a lake, but did not see any direct access to the lake from the campground.
-There were clean restrooms here and showers.” — The Dyrt camper Kelly L.Camp Here
+It is also situated right by a lake, but did not see any direct access to the lake from the campground. ” — The Dyrt camper Kelly L.Camp Here

 Less than two hours from Boise, this lakeside campground is where summer memories are made.
 Bring the paddle boards, and camp on the beach.
 Both tent and RV campers will enjoy the surrounding scenery at Lake Cascade State Park.